Lithium Extraction Methods

 Hard Rock Mining - Extremely energy-intensive, requiring high-temperature processing and consuming vast amounts of fuel and electricity.
 This results in:

-• Significant land degradation – Open-pit mining destroys ecosystems, increases erosion, and leaves behind barren landscapes.
+• Significant land degradation - open-pit mining destroys ecosystems, increases erosion, and leaves behind barren landscapes.

-• Severe water pollution – Toxic chemical waste from refining processes can contaminate rivers, groundwater, and soil.
+• Severe water pollution - toxic chemical waste from refining processes can contaminate rivers, groundwater, and soil.

-• Requires massive land areas – Over 65 acres per ton of lithium, making it highly disruptive to local ecosystems.
+• Requires massive land areas - over 65 acres per ton of lithium, making it highly disruptive to local ecosystems.

-• Consumes extreme amounts of water – A significant concern in drought-prone areas, where millions of gallons of water are lost to evaporation.
+• Consumes extreme amounts of water - a significant concern in drought-prone areas, where millions of gallons of water are lost to evaporation.

 Standard DLE methods, while more efficient and less water-intensive than the above, can still be improved.
 Lithium Harvest's advanced DLE technology revolutionizes this space by integrating superior water treatment processes, turning a waste product - oil & gas wastewater - into a valuable lithium feedstock.